 I’m not the first person to want to sell the system itself either (i.e. mixing the components down to five or six CDs of different lengths, so that people could run their own continually-evolving versions at home) – but the costs and expense of doing so would be prohibitive, both for me, and for the consumer, many of whom won’t have five different CD players at home to run the various discs (and who, I'm sure, won’t have the time or inclination to have one of my pieces of music playing continually in the background, for the rest of their lives).

-So, what I’m trying to do with this album is a kind of compromise between the two approaches.
-Thanks to digital technology I’ve been able to mix a version of the new riverrun album that is just over 50-hours long – and anyone who purchases the album on CD will receive their own unique 60-minute “slice” of the composition – a version that, whilst made up of the similar elements to the others, is subtly different from every other copy in existence.
-Each slice has been nicely edited by myself to fade in and fade out, with no abrupt start or finish, and will play exactly as a normal CD would.
+What I was trying to do with this album is a kind of compromise between the two approaches.
+Thanks to digital technology, I was able to mix a version of the new riverrun album that is just over 50-hours long – anyone who purchased the album on CD received their own unique 60-minute “slice” of the composition – a version that, whilst made up of the similar elements to the others, was subtly different from every other copy in existence.